bryphe/node-process-windows/README.md

 ### Supported Platforms

-Currently, this module is only supported on Windows, and uses a .NET console app to manage windows.
+Currently, this module is supported on Windows, and has partial support (only active window) for macOS.
+It uses a .NET console app on Windows, and AppleScript on macOS.

-Pull requests are welcome - it would be great to have this API work cross-platform.
+Pull requests are welcome - it would be great to have more of this API work cross-platform.

 ## Usage